Ismaeltech/Sneaker-Invest-Client/README.md

 AJAX

 ## User Stories
--As a user I want to be able to add a sneaker.
+- As a user I want to be able to add a sneaker.
--As a user I want to be able to add the price of a sneaker.
+- As a user I want to be able to add the price of a sneaker.
--As a user I want to be able to view my sneaker and price.
+- As a user I want to be able to view my sneaker and price.
--As a user I want to be able to edit a sneaker.
+- As a user I want to be able to edit a sneaker.
--As a user I want to be able to edit the price of a sneaker.
+- As a user I want to be able to edit the price of a sneaker.
--As a user I want to be able to delete a sneaker.
+- As a user I want to be able to delete a sneaker.

 ## Build Process